CodingWithLaiba/weather-app/README.md

 # 🌤️ Weather Forecast App

 A modern, responsive weather forecasting application built with **React.js**, **Vite**, and **Tailwind CSS**.
-It provides real-time weather updates, hourly forecasts, and 7-day forecasts using the **Open-Meteo API**, featuring a clean glassmorphism UI.
+It provides real-time weather updates, hourly forecasts, and 7-day forecasts using the **Open-Meteo API**, featuring a clean glassmorphism UI

 ---